 If you have acute rejection, you may notice a rash, swelling or change in skin color of your hand or arm.
 You may or may not have pain.

-Acute rejection can be controlled with medications, but in rare cases, you may need to have your donor hand or hands removed.
+Acute rejection usually can be controlled with medications, but in rare cases, you may need to have your donor hand or hands removed.
 Having a previous acute rejection doesn't disqualify you from having another hand transplant, but it may make it more difficult to match you with a donor.

 Chronic rejection.
 Chronic rejection happens over a longer period of time.
 Your hand may become painful and lose function.
 You may notice a loss of hair on your hand or changes in your fingernails.